AliFareed0009/Docker-for-DevOps/README.md

     3. docker pull DockerHub_username/image_name:version

 # Multi-Stage Docker Builds
-    With multi-stage builds, you use multiple FROM statements in your Dockerfile.
+    - With multi-stage builds, you use multiple FROM statements in your Dockerfile.
 Each FROM instruction can use a different base, and each of them begins a new stage of the build.
 You can selectively copy artifacts from one stage to another, leaving behind everything you don't want in the final image.
+# Multi-Stage DockerFile

-    1. # Dockerfile-multistage
+    # Dockerfile-multistage
     # ------- stage_1 starts here ------- #
     # This base image python:3.7 with size 1.02GB is used to install packages
     # FROM Base image python and givee this stage a name Builder
     FROM python:3.7 AS builder

     # Make a Working Directory
     WORKDIR /app

     # Copy the requirements to this working directory
     COPY requirements.txt .

     # Install whatever is in requirements.txt file
     RUN pip install -r requirements.txt

     # ------- stage_1 ends here ------- #

     # ------- stage_2 starts here ------- #
     # This base image python:3.7-slim with size 125MB
     FROM python:3.7-slim
     WORKDIR /app
     # Copy the installed package from stage_1 to this final image
     COPY --from=builder /usr/local/lib/python3.7/site-packages/ /usr/local/lib/python3.7/site-packages/
     COPY . .
     ENTRYPOINT [ "python3", "run.py" ]

 # Monitoring and Logging in Docker
 # Orchestrating Docker with Kubernetes